Skip to content

 Insulation Quality

 Look for parkas with high-quality down (700+ fill power) or premium synthetic insulation.
 The insulation should be evenly distributed throughout the parka for consistent warmth.
+Check the total fill weight as well as fill power for accurate warmth assessment.

 Weather Protection

 Premium parkas feature waterproof or highly water-resistant shells, often with Gore-Tex or similar membranes.
 DWR (Durable Water Repellent) treatments help water bead and roll off the surface.
+For extreme conditions, look for fully waterproof construction.

 Hood Design